-The text has been authored by guest curator Rosemary Sadlier, President of the OBHS.
+The text has been authored by guest curator Rosemary Sadlier, former President of the OBHS for 22 years.
 Technical and administrative support have been provided by the Archives of Ontario and OBHS staff and volunteers.

 This partnership has allowed us to present the dramatic story of a community which has played a significant role in Ontario's history and remains a vital force in Ontario society today.

 Black Canadians were in Canada from the earliest times, initially as free people, then as slaves.
 With the French fur-traders, they helped found and build many of the early settlements.
 They had helped to defend British controlled Canada from the Americans and rewarded with land to develop.